andreizabest/OpenCore-Post-Install/gpu-patching/intel-patching/busid.md

 * BusID is a unique value and cannot be used by multiple entries
 * Connector-type values are the same as discussed in the [Connector-type patching page](./connector.md)
+* Only certain BusID's are permitted based on the connector type ** test

 ## Mapping the video ports